West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 Other legendary players include Geoff Hurst, who scored a hat-trick in the World Cup final, and Trevor Brooking, who spent his entire career at the club and later became a successful manager.

-The Hammers has also had many great managers, including Ron Greenwood, who led the club to its first major trophy in 1964, and John Lyall, who won two FA Cups with the club in the 1970s and 80s.
+The Hammers have also had many great managers, including Ron Greenwood, who led the club to their first major trophy in 1964.
+John Lyall also won two FA Cups while in charge of the club in the 1970s and 80s.

 Harry Redknapp is another successful manager who had two spells in charge of the club and led them to a top-six finish in the Premier League in 1999.

-In recent years, the club has been managed by David Moyes.
-He has led them to top-half finishes in the Premier League and helped them reach the final of the 2021-22 Europa League.
+In recent years, David Moyes twice served as the manager of West Ham.
+He also led them to top-half finishes in the Premier League and helped them reach the final of the 2021/22 Europa League.
+Moyes even led West Ham to the Europa Conference League title in 2022/23.